BasicOS

 Overview

-A dictionnary is stored in a text file: words.txt.
+A dictionary is first stored on disk in a text file.
+Let's start with this reference file: words.txt.
 This text file contains a list of English words: one word per line.
 They are classified in alphabetical order.
 A program, called words, that you ought to write, takes as input two references:

-1. A reference to a command file: this fille contains a list of commands to be executed by words.
-This file contains one command per line.
-The valid commands are given later.
+1. A reference to a "command file" containing a list of commands, one command per line: these commands are to be executed by words.
+Valid commands are given later.

-2. A reference to a dictionnary file (e.g., to words.txt)
+2. A reference to a dictionary file (e.g., to words.txt)

 For instance, a typical use of words is: